 San Francisco Botanical Garden

-The gardens are free daily from 7:30 to 9:30 am, the second Tuesday of every month.
-It’s also free every morning when you enter between 7:30 – 9 am, plus Thanksgiving, Christmas Day, and New Year’s Day.
+The botanical gardens are free daily from 7:30 to 9 am, and the second Tuesday of every month.
+Thanksgiving, Christmas Day, and New Year’s Day are free as well.

 Location: 1199 9th Ave, San Francisco